All Episodes Plain Text Favourite

 Yeah.

-Every coincidence bothers me until I resolve it and I get the answer to it.
+I told you, as an investigator, a prosecutor, every coincidence bothers me until I resolve it and I get the answer to it.

 Nobody's resolved that for me.

-Last week it was revealed that he's got the swimming schedules on his phone of all the girls' pools.
+Last week, it was revealed that he's got the swimming schedules on his phone of all the girls' pools.

 And they still wouldn't prosecute.

-Now, may I make a suggestion to the attorney general?
+Now, may I make a suggestion to the Attorney General?

 Remove the damn prosecutor.